AkshatforGithub/Catalyst/README.md

 No production numbers are claimed.
 Once the pipeline runs on real topics, success can be measured from its own logs: approval, rejection and regeneration rates, unsupported-claim and privacy flags per draft, which hooks, structures and CTAs get approved, and time from source material to approved draft.

-## Known limitations

-- **Ingestion accepts PDF and JPEG only.** Other image types are not routed by the file-type Switch.
-- **Ingestion deduplication is file-level.** It keys on the Drive file ID, so a re-uploaded copy with a new file ID is treated as new.
-- **The Quality Checker currently runs on the same model as the Post Generator.** Its independence comes from its role, prompt and inputs.
-Using a different model family is a planned improvement.

-## Roadmap

-- Finish the topic inventory, eligibility view and duplicate-check loop
-- Compare strategy choices against approval outcomes using `post_review_log` and `published_posts`
-- Run the Quality Checker on a different model family from the Post Generator, to reduce shared blind spots between writer and reviewer

-## License

-Add a license before publishing, for example MIT.
-GitHub can add one from the repository's "Add file" menu.